 It shows how information enters and leaves the system, what changes the information and where information is stored.
 The purpose of a DFD is to show the scope and boundaries of a system as a whole.
 It may be used as a communications tool between a systems analyst and any person who plays a part in the system that acts as the starting point for redesigning a system.

 It is usually beginning with a context diagram as level 0 of the DFD diagram, a simple representation of the whole system.
 To elaborate further from that, we drill down to a level 1 diagram with lower-level functions decomposed from the major functions of the system.
 This could continue to evolve to become a level 2 diagram when further analysis is required.
 Progression to levels 3, 4 and so on is possible but anything beyond level 3 is not very common.
 Please bear in mind that the level of detail for decomposing a particular function depending on the complexity that function.

 Now we'd like to briefly introduce to you a few diagram notations which you'll see in the tutorial below.

 An external entity can represent a human, system or subsystem.
 It is where certain data comes from or goes to.
 It is external to the system we study, in terms of the business process.
-For this reason, people use to draw external entities on the edge of a diagram.
+For this reason, people used to draw external entities on the edge of a diagram.

-A data flow represents the flow of information, with its direction represented by an arrow head that shows at the end(s) of flow connector.
+A data flow represents the flow of information, with its direction represented by an arrowhead that shows at the end(s) of flow connector.

 What will we do in this tutorial?

-In this tutorial we will show you how to draw a context diagram, along with a level 1 diagram.
+In this tutorial, we will show you how to draw a context diagram, along with a level 1 diagram.

-Steps to Draw a Context Diagram
+How to Draw Context Level DFD?